EagleShot/Moon/_posts/2018-09-03-first-post.md

 My plans after college are to:

--   Join a cancer research label.
+-   Join a cancer research lab.
--   Be a good cook.
+-   Become a good cook.
 -   Travel with my parents.
 -   Spend more time with my twin brother.
 I miss him a lot.